darkwire37/darkwire37.github.io/_posts/2022-08-04-Linux-Persistence-and-Evasion-1.md

-# Persistence in a Victim with my Mythic Agent, Lamprey - Linux Edition
+# Linux Persistence and Evasion with Mythic Lamprey #1
 ## Introduction
 I recently developed an agent for the Mythic C2 framework.
 I wanted to learn how to effectively use it, so I figured I would play with persistence methods in Linux to stay in a victim, and stay quiet.
 Is my agent the best one out there?
 No.  Are there better Python ones?
 Absoulutely.
 However, I understand Lamprey better then I understand Medusa (or any other agent), which will allow me to have better control of what goes on in the victim.
 A tool's utility is directly proportional to your understanding of it.